gensecaihq/react2shell-scanner/README.md

 ## GitHub Actions Integration

 > **Note:** We actively release new versions with improved detection patterns and fixes.
-The examples below always install the latest version.
-For explicit version control, use `react2shell-guard@latest` or check [npm](https://www.npmjs.com/package/react2shell-guard) for the current version.

-### Basic Usage
+Use `@v1` for stable releases or `@latest` for the newest version.

+### GitHub Marketplace Action

+The easiest way to integrate is using our official GitHub Action:

 ```yaml
 name: Security Scan